JessikaSolleder/CE462-Project-4/README.md

 # CE462-Project-4 / Anchored Pile Walls

-This program will use the textbook free earth support method to design an anchored sheet pile wall in granular soil.
-The program will automatically calculate the embedment depth, anchor force, and maximum moment.
-It will also include the grounwater table, but will not include seepage.
+This program will use the textbook free earth support method to design an anchored sheet pile wall.

+Assumptions & Parameters:
+- The grounwater table is included, but seepage is not.
+- The anchor is located at O' (see figure below).
+- Sheet pile equilibrium occurs when sum of forces and moments are zero.

 The program will enable the user to input the following parameters:
 -	Location of the groundwater table.